MSchnei/visprompt/README.md

 poetry install
 ```

-We need to install detectron2 using pip because there is no build more macOS available on pypi:
+We need to install detectron2 using pip because there is no build for macOS available on pypi:
 ```bash
 poetry run python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'
 ```